L\'{e}vy Processes and Infinitely Divisible Measures in the Dual of a Nuclear Space

 Now to show that $\nu$ is a L\'{e}vy measure we will need two preliminary results.
-The following is a mild generalization of a result due to Fernique for the characteristic function of infinitely divisible measures on $\mathscr{D}'$.
+The following is a mild generalization of a result due to Fernique for the characteristic function of infinitely divisible measures on the space of distributions $\mathscr{D}'$.
 Its proof easily extends to our case so we omit it and refer the reader to \cite{Fernique:1967}, Corollaire 2.

 \begin{lemm} Let $\mu$ be an infinitely divisible measure on $\Phi'_{\beta}$.
 Then, for every continuous Hilbertian seminorm $p$ on $\Phi$ and every $\epsilon \in \, ]0,\frac{1}{4}]$ such that:

 we have that